awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + [New\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2ReservedInstance.html)
 + [Get\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ReservedInstance.html)

 If you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
 You do not have to restart your instances\.
 If you do not have a suitable running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
-For more information, see [Using your Reserved Instances](using-reserved-instances.md)\.
+For more information, see [Use your Reserved Instances](using-reserved-instances.md)\.

 For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances are applied](apply_ri.md)\.

-## Buying from the Reserved Instance Marketplace<a name="ri-market-buying-guide"></a>
+## Buy from the Reserved Instance Marketplace<a name="ri-market-buying-guide"></a>

 You can purchase Reserved Instances from third\-party sellers who own Reserved Instances that they no longer need from the Reserved Instance Marketplace\.
 You can do this using the Amazon EC2 console or a command line tool\.
 The process is similar to purchasing Reserved Instances from AWS\.
-For more information, see [Buying Standard Reserved Instances](#ri-buying-standard)\.
+For more information, see [Buy Standard Reserved Instances](#ri-buying-standard)\.

 There are a few differences between Reserved Instances purchased in the Reserved Instance Marketplace and Reserved Instances purchased directly from AWS:
 + **Term** – Reserved Instances that you purchase from third\-party sellers have less than a full standard term remaining\.
 Full standard terms from AWS run for one year or three years\.